Hyperbolicity for log canonical pairs and the cone theorem: Introduction

-Then $K_X+\Delta$ is nef. \end{theorem}
+Then $K_X + \Delta$ is nef. \end{theorem}

-\dent The assumption on the non-existence of $\mathbb{A}^1$'s in the open stratification on $X$ induced by a simple normal crossing divisor was first introduced by Lu and Zhang in \cite{lu-zh} with the name of Mori hyperbolicity.
-We generalize their definition to the case of a log pair $(X, \Delta)$, allowing possibly non log canonical singularities as well, see Definition \ref{m.hyp.def}.

-\dent The notion of Mori hyperbolicity for a log pair $(X, \cdel)$ has an inherently inductive nature.
-Hence, it is fair to expect that some sort of inductive approach could possibly lead to the above theorem.
-Indeed, this is the strategy that we adopt in the course of the proof.
-A fundamental step is represented by the following result which makes clear the connection between the geometry of the pair -- in this case, its positivity- and the geometry of the non-klt locus of $\cdel$\footnote{When $(X, \Delta)$ is a simple normal crossing pair, then the non-klt locus of $\Delta$, denoted $\nklt(\Delta)$, is the union of the components of coefficients $\geq$ 1 in $\Delta$.
-When the pair is not snc, then after passing to a log resolution, the non-klt locus is the image of the components of coefficient $\geq 1$ of the pullback of $K_X+\Delta$ on the resolution.}; that is in fact a general guiding principle in the study of purely lc pairs.
+Following Lu and Zhang, {\cite{lu-zh}}, we say that a pair $(X, \Delta)$ is Mori hyperbolic if it satisfies the assumptions in the above theorem on the non-existence of copies of $\mathbb{A}^1$ in the (open) stratification induced by the non-klt locus of $(X, \Delta)$.
+We generalize this definition to any normal singularity in Definition \ref{m.hyp.def}.
+When $(X, \Delta)$ is a simple normal crossing pair, then the non-klt locus of $\Delta$, denoted $ \nklt(X, \Delta)$, is the union of the components of coefficients $\geq$ 1 in $\Delta$.
+If the pair is not simple normal crossing, the non-klt locus is the image of the components of coefficient $\geq 1$ of the pullback of $K_X + \Delta$ to a log resolution, cf. Section \ref{nonlc.locus.sec}.

-\begin{theorem} [cf. Cor. \ref{fund.cor}] Let $(X, \Delta)$, be a log pair.
-Assume that $(X, \Delta)$ is Mori hyperbolic.
-Then $K_X+\Delta$ is nef if it is nef when restricted to its non-klt locus. \end{theorem}